Pauan/nino/README.rst

    1. You can use ``NINO.parse`` followed by ``NINO.traverse`` on the JavaScript file.
 You don't need to compile it, only traverse it.
 This is the recommended approach.

    2. You can manually add the global variables to the second argument to ``NINO.traverse`` and ``NINO.replace``.
-This runs the risk that you may miss some variables.
+This runs the risk that you may miss some variables, but is sometimes necessary.

    This only applies to *global uniques*: local uniques (defined inside of a function) are *always* guaranteed to *never* collide.

-   Secondly, Nino provides a way to *completely bypass* the compiler and *insert arbitrary JavaScript code*. *Any* variables defined in this way could potentially collide with uniques.
+   Secondly, Nino provides a way to *completely bypass* the compiler and *insert arbitrary JavaScript code*. **Any** variables defined in this way could potentially collide with uniques.

    In practice, however, as long as you properly call ``NINO.traverse`` on all the JavaScript files, uniques should not collide.